European and Cayman Islands Disclosures

 This website may contain links to other websites.
 HPS is not responsible for the privacy practices or the content of such third party websites.
 Please see our “Website Terms of Use” for more information about our online terms and policies.

-9. How to contact us
+7. How to contact us

-For any questions regarding our processing of your personal information (including the rights and controls explained in section 8 of this privacy policy) please contact [email protected]
+For any questions regarding our processing of your personal information (including the rights and controls explained in section 7 of this privacy policy) please contact [email protected]

-10. Complaints
+8. Complaints

-If you reside in the European Union, or EU data privacy legislation applies to you, and you should you wish to lodge a complaint with regards to how your personal information has been processed by HPS, please contact your local supervisory authority.
-In the UK, this is the Information Commissioner (https://ico.org.uk/).
+If you reside in the European Union, or EU data privacy legislation applies to our processing of your personal information, and you should you wish to lodge a complaint with regards to how your personal information has been processed by HPS, please contact your local supervisory authority.
+If you reside in the United Kingdom, or UK data protection applies to our processing of your personal information, and should you wish to lodge a complaint with regards to how your personal information has been processed by HPS, please contact the Information Commissioner (https://ico.org.uk/).
 If you are an investor in a Cayman Islands fund you may lodge a complaint with the Cayman Islands Ombudsman (www.ombudsman.ky).

 Modern Slavery Act Statement